emmazig/Workshop-task-3/README.md

 ### Arrays
 - Can have multiple things under one variable — use [ ]
 - Indexes start at 0 ( 0, 1, 2, 3…..)
-- Can use random variable- takes a random image from the array.
-Famerate – in setup
+- Can use random variable- takes a random image from the array. - (put in setup) Famerate – in setup
 -- (how many times the draw loop runs per second)

 Let ____ = [ 30, 70, 60, 50];
 rect( 100, 100, ____[2], 100);